elanmed/marks.nvim/README.md

 A set of utilities to improve your experience with vim marks.

+## Status
+- In progress, some bugs, not tested

 ## Features
 - Renders a sign at the row of the mark in the sign column (`MarkRow`)
     - The set of marks to render a sign for is configurable